 Adopt an Animal for the Holidays

 Stumped for holiday gift ideas?
 Kids interested in taking care of animals?
-This holiday season, you won't actually have to feed and clean up after your child's new pet because many animal conservation programs send certificates and pictures instead of the actual animal in a symbolic adoption.
+This holiday season, you won't actually have to feed and clean up after your child's new pet because many animal conservation programs send certificates and pictures instead of the actual animal in a virtual adoption.
 Your kid will get to track their new adoptee, learn all about where it lives and how it survives.
 Best of all, it's incredibly affordable (unlike that new gaming console).

 A friend whose daughter is in love with snowy owls discovered that the Sierra Club has recently added snowy owls, sea otters, manatee and red fox to their collection of 17 animals species up for adoption.
-A $39 contribution includes a plush animal, a bookletwith interesting animal facts and a sticker; a $79 contribution also includes a backpack.
+A $39 contribution includes a plush animal, a booklet with interesting animal facts and a sticker; a $79 contribution also includes a backpack.

 Adopt-A-Sea Turtle gifts animal lovers with a personalized kit from the Sea Turtle Conservancy, which has been doing this important work for more than 50 years.
-On their website, families can follow the turtles they are tracking by satellite.
+On their website, families can virtually adopt any species of turtle: the leatherback, Kemp’s ridley and green turtle are considered endangered and the loggerhead is listed as threatened.
+Once adopted, you can follow the turtles they are tracking by satellite.

 You can also support many worthwhile groups in a really big way, by signing up your family for a volunteer vacation.
 To be sure you're making the best choice for all ages, abilities and interests, read our "How to Volunteer" guide before reviewing all the organized tour options.

-Give Back Sites, Flash Sales & Auctions for Good
+Give Back Sites & Auctions for Good

 To raise money for a variety of causes, upcoming projects, and non-profits, the online auction house at Bidding For Good can't be beat.
 It's so easy to use their Commerce for Charity system that grade schools can do away with bake sales, and youth groups or other organizations can upload their donated Major League Baseball tickets, Paris walking tours, or even Amazon giftcards so everyone can take part in the worthwhile bidding process.
-Thousands of happy customers and hundreds of thousands of bidders have found causes to support, whether in pursuit of stocking stuffers or major holiday presents, raising $351,754,861 for schools and non-profits.
+Thousands of happy customers and hundreds of thousands of bidders have found causes to support, whether in pursuit of stocking stuffers or major holiday presents, raising more than $388 million for schools and non-profits.

+Picture this.
+From Black Friday and Cyber Monday through late December, millions of people spend too much money on silly or trendy holiday toys, presents and gadgets that are lost, broken or disposed of by mid-year.
+(Unlike the frequent-traveler gifts in our holiday roundup.)
 Don't use this holiday to give another unwanted gift that will soon be forgotten.
 Instead, help a good cause and let your child (or your nanny, or your neighbor, or your boss...) take part in changing the world.
 You can start on Giving Tuesday, the universal day of giving back following Cyber Monday, and keep shopping and contributing all year to a better world for all.

 We guarantee that helping others will put a smile on anyone's face.
 And, don't forget... all these gifts are tax deductible.